hzi-bifo/genomics_rnn_viz/Readme.md

 # char-dna

-adapted from kapathy's char-rnn
+Code is adapted from kapathy's char-rnn.

-## Requirements
+## installation

 This code is written in Lua and requires [Torch](http://torch.ch/).
 If you're on Ubuntu, installing Torch in your home directory may look something like: